 The LVMPD Counter Terrorism Section (CTS) is responsible for several mission areas, each of which supports the overall goal of preventing terrorism and mass casualty attacks in Southern Nevada.
 The purpose and parameters for each of these mission areas, as it relates specifically to the LVMPD CTS, are defined as such:

 - International Terrorism: Terrorism activities, as defined by the FBI, which occur primarily outside the territorial jurisdiction of the U.S., and/or those activities that transcend national boundaries or include direction from a foreign actor or group.

 - Domestic Terrorism: Terrorism activities, as defined by the FBI, which occur primarily within the territorial jurisdiction of the U.S. and without any foreign direction or influence.

-- Active Shooter and Mass Causality Threats: Suspicious activities regarding an individual threatening to actively engage in killing or attempting to kill people at a school, religious institution, government facility or a conﬁned and populated area.
+- Active Shooter and Mass Casualty Threats: Suspicious activities regarding an individual threatening to actively engage in killing or attempting to kill people at a school, religious institution, government facility or a conﬁned and populated area.
 This excludes isolated threats to life or harassment cases.